lunasec-io/lunasec/docs/pages/how-it-works/tokens.md

   ~
 -->

-Tokens are like a foreign key in a database.
+Tokens are random strings you store in your database, that correspond to a real piece of sensitive data.
 They're random values, and they have no meaning by themselves.
-In order to turn a Token into anything useful, the token is sent to LunaSec, where it is turned into an S3 signed URL.
-Your application then uses that to retrieve the real value.
+In order for your web app to turn a Token into anything useful, the token is sent from an iFrame to the Dedicated Tokenizer, where it is turned into an S3 signed URL.
+The iFrame then uses that to retrieve the real value.

-This prevents any _single point of failure_ from resulting in your data leaking.
-Even if an attacker dumps your entire database by leveraging an [SQL Injection attack](https://owasp.org/www-community/attacks/SQL_Injection), finds an [exposed database backup](https://techcrunch.com/2019/04/03/facebook-records-exposed-server/), or grabs Tokens via another attack vector, that attacker _still_ has to be able to Detokenize them.

 :::info Demo